 As a design organisation, intellectual property is a major component of how members and the organisation earns its income.
 Theft of intellectual property, business plan, design or commercial idea is unethical.
 Misconduct jeopardises the future prosperity of members and the Society.
 The SBID addresses IP theft with extreme seriousness.
 When necessary if persistent theft occurs, the SBID will commission third party intelligence to obtain evidence and pass it to the Ethics Committee.
 The Executive Board may seek advice on the individual merits of each case.

-SBID upholds the right for a member of staff or team to withdraw from any activity that is against their religious practice.
-The code also allows any member to bring to the attention of the ethics committee any issue that is unethical practice.
+The code allows any member to bring to the attention of the ethics committee any issue that is deemed unethical practice.
 It is entirely against the constitution of SBID to engage in any conduct that would be illegal, immoral or offensive.
-It is also against the policy of SBID to participate in or witness but not report illegal actions in the course of day to day business.
-Each representative of SBID has sworn a pledge of honesty and compliance, any reported breach will be addressed quickly and privately unless illegality is suspected when, by virtue of duty, the matter would be reported to the police.
+It is also against the policy of SBID to participate in or witness (but not report) illegal actions in the course of day to day business.
+Each representative of SBID has sworn a pledge of honesty and compliance, and any reported breach will be addressed quickly and privately unless illegality is suspected when, by virtue of duty, the matter would be reported to the police.

 SBID will gather intelligence via its licensed agents (and act on legal advice received) to corroborate appointed licensed personnel should evidence indicate criminal business or identity theft has occurred.
 Verifying the origin and use of some digital evidence is no different to other evidence, however some digital evidence may need to be interpreted by a specialist and therefore further evidence may be commissioned.

-Any partnership with an organisation which fails to meet the SBID ethics guidelines will be advised to edit the conduct to bring the partnership into alignment with the agreement.
-Failure to address a matter brought to the attention of a collaborating partner results in the collaboration agreement being cancelled by SBID.
+Any partner who fails to meet SBID ethics guidelines will be advised to address the conduct to bring the partnership into alignment with the agreement.
+Failure to address a matter brought to the attention of a collaborating partner will result in SBID cancelling the collaboration agreement.

-It is our practice when reporting any of the above unethical conduct from a competitor, to collate all the evidence and pass it to the SBID legal advisors.
-In turn the conduct will be passed to the relevant government departments if appropriate.
-Continuous abuse will be reported to the governing officials of an entity.
+It is our practice when reporting any unethical conduct to collate the evidence and pass it to our legal advisors before approaching the offender.
+After receiving legal advice evidence of misconduct will where it is appropriate to do so be passed to the relevant government departments.
+Continuous misconduct will be reported to the governing officials of an entity.
 If the practice continues, SBID will cancel the partnership.
-Evidence will be compiled into a report.
-SBID will act on the appropriateness and timing of advice received.
+Evidence compiled into a report will be submitted for formal complaint to the appropriate governing watchdog.